 Hi!
 My name is Anastasia Wasko.
-Welcome to KiezKucker, my creative nonfiction blog.
-I call these pieces self-conscious travel stories.
-I am the story teller, and I am a character.
-I have a nomadic, digital solopreneur lifestyle that allows me freedoms to explore this exciting frontier: the fluid zone between languages, cultures, and identities. // What happens when an individual has the freedom to converse with the world?
+Welcome to KiezKucker, my outlet for speculative writing.
+I used to call these pieces self-conscious travel stories because I am the story teller, and I am a character.
+I have a nomadic, digital solopreneur lifestyle that allows me freedoms to explore this exciting frontier: the fluid zone between languages, cultures, and identities. // But that also means I have to take some leaps.
+I inject a lot of imagination into traveling.

 KiezKucker means “neighborhood watcher.”
-I am in conversation with the world, dear reader; these words let you eavesdrop on my conversation with the world.
+I am in conversation with the world.
+Places have really interesting things to say.

 My first trip abroad was to Germany.
 I was 16.
 I went to live in the Black Forest in southern Germany, and I attended a German gymnasium (as my Junior high school year).
 I was a foreigner in a small town where I didn’t speak the language upon arrival.
 I spent a lot of time just looking around, reading between lines, letting the place communicate to me.